HenriquesLab/PhotoFiTT/README.md

    |    |  ...
    ```
 5. Run `analyse_segmentations.py`, `create_mosaics.py` and `temporal_distributions.py`.
-   1. Example for `analyse_segmentations.py`: It will take the conditions from the dataset (2022-01-26) and it will create a folder `2022-01-26` in which everything will be saved.
+   1. Example for `analyse_segmentations.py`: It will take the conditions from the dataset (2022-01-26) and it will create a folder `2022-01-26` with the information about the number of detected cells per frame and the distribution of their size and roundness.
       ```
       cd mitosis-mediated-phototoxic
       python3 analyse_segmentations.py ../mitosis_mediated_data/masks/scaled_x8/stardist_prob03/2022-01-26 ../mitosis_mediated_data/results/scaled_x8/stardist_prob03/2022-01-26